10 Search Tips to Find top Recipes more Quickly

 ice cream cake

 When you get a lot of results, or not exactly what you expected, add targeted words that you might see in the previous results, to refine the search by giving hints to the search engine.

-Put a plus or minus sign in front of some important words.
+Put a minus sign in front of some important words, or quote some terms.

 "Brownie ice cream cake"